Lisa Saltzman

 Lisa Saltzman is an American photographer known for both her commercial and fine art photography.

 Career

 Saltzman began her photographic career running an advertising and promotional merchandise company in which she created much of the work she produced.
-Her affinity for the arts was inspired by her parents who are passionate collectors and art patrons.
-Later on, she studied contemporary arts at Christie's and the International Center for Photography, helping influence some of her fine art work that would come.
-She has had a successful commercial photography career, even being elected a Board Member of the New York chapter of the American Photographic Artists.
+Her affinity for the arts was inspired by her parents who are collectors and art patrons.
+Later on, she studied contemporary arts at Christie's and the International Center of Photography.
+She has had a commercial photography career, including being elected a Board Member of the New York chapter of the American Photographic Artists.
 Her commercial clients include The Guggenheim Museum, Estée Lauder, MAC Cosmetics, Rimmel, and HBO.
-Some of Saltzman's work is also a part of the Cleveland Clinics permanent art collection.